Ruilx/dumpobj/README.md

 A tiny utility to introspect and pretty-print Python objects as a structured tree.

-It walks an object, builds a neutral Node tree (key/props/attrs/value/children), and lets you render it with pluggable formatters (a plain-text formatter is included).
+It walks an object, builds a neutral Node tree (key/props/attrs/value/children), and lets you render it with pluggable formatters (plain, color, json).

-- Zero dependencies, Python 3.11+
+- Zero dependencies, Python 3.10+
 - Handles built-in containers, primitives, classes, instances, exceptions, and ellipsis
 - Controls for depth, item count limits, and recursion handling
 - Hook to register custom type handlers